SystemsApproach/sdn/access.rst

 Near RT-RIC over the A1 interface.

-Finally, the xApp SDK, which in principle is the RAN counterpart of Flow Objectives, is specific to the ONOS-based implmentation.
+Finally, the xApp SDK, which in principle is the RAN counterpart of Flow Objectives, is specific to the ONOS-based implementation.
 It is currently little more than a "pass through" of the E1 interface, which implies the xApps must be aware of the available Service Models.
 This is problematic in that it implicitly couples applications with